Jonas16-prog/Deep-Learning-Image-Classification/README.md

 Komi Jonas Amehunke

-Bachelor in Mathematics, Computer Science and Numerical Science University of Geneva
+Student in Mathematics, Computer Science and Numerical Science University of Geneva

 ---